Mental Health

 ICAAP work closely with Phil Martinez, American Foundation for Suicide Prevention IL Chapter.

-Mental Health Support for Your Family
+Mental Health Resources for Families

 If you have questions about the mental health and wellbeing of your infant, child, or teenage, do not hesitate to reach out to your regular pediatrician for more guidance.
 They are always happy to lend an ear and help you find the right pathway for your family!
 You can also learn more about infant and child mental health with these helpful resources from the American Academy of Pediatrics.